- Chancellor’s Office

 5 Heritage Road, Caribou, ME 04736

 Sam Collins has led the S.W.
 Collins Company as President for the past two decades.
-As President, he has expanded the company from one location to three building material hardware stores, a kitchen and bath design center and a millwork shop.
+As President, he has expanded the company from one location to four building material hardware stores, a kitchen and bath design center and a millwork shop.
 He is also a partner in two real estate development companies.

 Collins has taken an active leadership role in education, his community and the lumber and building materials industry.
 He served as chair of the Caribou School Board in the late 90’s and most recently as a co-chair of the Regional School Committee for school consolidation, which resulted in a successful union of three school units.
 He has volunteered as chair of the United Way of Aroostook Campaign, as President of Leaders Encouraging Aroostook Development, and as President of the Caribou Rotary Club.
 Collins has also coached in the Aroostook Youth Basketball League and the Caribou Recreation soccer.